oobabooga/text-generation-webui/LLaMA-model.md

 ```

-2. Convert the model that you, a fellow academic, downloaded using Facebook's official link using this script:
+2. Convert the model that you, a fellow academic, downloaded using Meta's official link using this script:

 [convert_llama_weights_to_hf.py](https://github.com/zphang/transformers/blob/llama_push/src/transformers/models/llama/convert_llama_weights_to_hf.py)